Global Challenges in Transport: Climate Change mitigation and adaptation

 Overview

-The Global Challenges in Transport - Climate Change online course gives transport professionals from around the world a unique opportunity to think about how current mobility systems interact with a changing climate.
-Through reflecting critically about the social and environmental implications of mobility systems that reduce CO2 emissions while becoming adaptable and resilient to environmental threats, our course participants will have access to the latest thinking on climate change and transport.
-Through lively online sessions with an international cohort of practitioners and experts, we will address topics such as urban and long-distance travel, strategies for resilient and adaptable urban environments, as well as the impacts of policy and finance in meeting current goals.
+Our Climate Change: mitigation and adaptation online course, gives transport professionals from around the world a unique opportunity to think about how mobility systems interact with a changing climate.
+Through reflecting critically on the social and environmental implications of mobility systems that reduce greenhouse gas emissions while becoming adaptable and resilient to environmental threats, our course participants will have access to the latest thinking from academics and practitioners from diverse contexts and disciplines.
+Through lively online sessions with an international cohort of experts, we will address topics such as urban mobilities, road freight and air travel, as well as strategies for resilient and adaptable urban environments.

 Global Challenges in Transport: Climate Change | Status: CLOSED |